Looking for a therapist?

 How do I know if a therapist is ‘appropriately’ qualified and insured?

-All of the therapists that appear on this FHT Complementary Healthcare Therapist Register are registrants of the Federation of Holistic Therapists (FHT) - the UK and Ireland’s largest professional association for complementary healthcare therapists.
+All of the therapists that appear on this FHT Complementary Healthcare Therapist Register are registrants of the Federation of Holistic Therapists (FHT) - the leading professional association for complementary healthcare therapists.
 Registrants of the FHT must:

 - abide by a strict FHT Code of Conduct and Professional Practice;